DavidEvangelistaC99/sophy-tfm/README.md

 </p>

 ## Overview
 This repository contains the development of Time-Frequency Multiplexed (TFM) waveforms for blind range mitigation in the SOPHy weather radar.
-This work continues previous research on pulse compression based on chirp modulation techniques.
+This work continues previous research on pulse compression based on chirp modulation technique.

 ## Methods
 - Development of TFM waveforms